Estimating shots and variance on noisy quantum circuits: Single Qubit Experiments

 We test our result for $c_{\text{pred}}$ on the IBM Torino machine and see if we can predict the $c$ values for the qubits.
-From Table \ref{table:spam_table} we can see that we can predict the $c$ values within $0.01$ of the actual value from just the calibration data.
-We can see also that the $c$ values are generally also more negative since we expect more noise than we account for with only SPAM.
-It is unknown why Qubit 61 has a higher error in our prediction for $c$ value than the other qubits.
-We hypothesize that Qubit 61 has either other sources of noise acting or the calibration data was outdated due to two days of queue time to account for our error.
+From Table~\ref{table:spam_table}, we can see that we can predict the $c$ values within $0.01$ of the actual values from just the calibration data.
+We can also see that the $c$ values are generally also more negative since we expect more noise than we account for with only SPAM.
+It is unknown why Qubit 61 shows a higher error in our $ c$-value prediction than the other qubits.
+We hypothesise that Qubit 61 either had additional sources of noise or that the calibration data was outdated, given the 2 days of queue time required to account for our error.